Gjedsergaard: Architecture

 The main building was built by Gustav Frederik Holck-Winterfeldt in 1767.
 The relatively modest building consists of one storey and a cellar.
 A two-storey, canted projection with the main entrance was added in the late 18th century and a gabled dormer overlooking the garden has been added on the rear side of the building.
 These alterations accentuate the asymmetry of the building which also follows from the placement of the windows.

 The main building was refurbished and partly adapted in 1872 and saw another refurbishment under supervision of the architect C. F. Dam in 1944.

 A parallel building known as Kavalerfløjen is located on the other side of a courtyard.
 The main wing may originally have been intended as a side wing of a larger three-winged complex whose main wing was never realized.
 The layout with two parallel buildings is on the other hand also known from other main houses from the same period.
 It is therefore also possible that Holck-Winterfeldt had no intention of using the house as a residence but merely saw it as a source of income and therefore chose a modest design.

 Tesdorpf constructed a new complex of farm buildings to the northwest of kavalerfløjen between 1872 and 1883.

 Two buildings flank the beginning of the avenue that leads up to the main building.
-They was built as residences for staff in the late 19th century.
+They were built as residences for staff in the late 19th century.

 Today

 The current owner of Gjedsergaard is Iver Alex Tesdorpf Unsgaard.
-The estate covers 888 hectares of which 404 hectares belong to Gjedsergaard.
-764 hectares are covered by farmland and 124 hectares are covered by forest.
+The estate covers 888 hectares, of which 404 hectares belong to Gjedsergaard.
+764 hectares are covered by farmland and 124 hectares by forest.